Observation of time-reversal symmetric Hall effect in graphene-WSe2 heterostructures at room temperature: Introduction

 Single-layer \ch{WSe2} used as a substrate influences the graphene bands in two significant ways.
 The first of these is well studied: Graphene on \ch{WSe2} possesses spin-split bands owing to the Ising-like SOC, which gives rise to the spin Hall effect~\cite{avsar2014spin, ghiasi2019charge,doi:10.1021/acsnano.0c07524}.
 The second effect, equally vital for our purposes but ill-explored to date, is the appearance of a substantial lateral strain in the graphene layer.
-We propose that the combined effect of this proximity-induced SOC and lattice-induced strain lifts the valley-degeneracy in graphene, leading to the appearance of the AHE signal near the Dirac point.
-We establish that the AHE is zero in the absence of the \ch{WSe2} layer.
-Note that previous studies on the SLG-\ch{WSe2} heterostructure (or graphene on transition metal dichalcogenides in general) focused primarily on the spin aspects of the transport~\cite{avsar2014spin,ghiasi2019charge,herling2020gate,dastgeer2022gate, PhysRevB.106.165420} where a non-local signal is measured as a signature of the spin Hall effect and weak (anti-) localization measurements were used to quantify the spin-orbit coupling strength~\cite{Wang2015,wang2016origin,tobias2017magneto, Wakamura2019spin,fulop2021boost, PhysRevLett.126.096801,doi:10.1021/acsnano.0c07524}.
+We show that the effect of this proximity-induced SOC, lattice mismatch, and small angle rotation can induce gap and asymmetric dispersion in graphene, leading to the appearance of the symmetric Hall signal near the Dirac point.
+We verify that the symmetric, charge-carrier sign-dependent Hall response is absent in graphene devices without the \ch{WSe2} layer.
+Note that previous studies on the SLG-\ch{WSe2} heterostructure (or graphene on transition metal dichalcogenides in general) focused primarily on the spin aspects of the transport~\cite{avsar2014spin,ghiasi2019charge,herling2020gate,dastgeer2022gate, PhysRevB.106.165420} where a non-local signal is measured as a signature of the spin Hall effect and weak (anti-) localization measurements were used to quantify the spin-orbit coupling strength~\cite{Wang2015,wang2016origin,tobias2017magneto, Wakamura2019spin,fulop2021boost, PhysRevLett.126.096801,doi:10.1021/acsnano.0c07524, tiwari2021electric}.
 Interestingly, these studies did not probe the finite Hall effect without a magnetic field.
-This makes our observation of AHE in this system unique.
+This makes our observation of the time-reversal symmetric non-trivial Hall effect in this system unique.